odedshr/rollup-plugin-html-encoder/README.md

 ## The idea behind the project
 The HTML `<template>` element can be useful when (a) we have repetitive HTML content; or (b) when we're introducing new content.
 But because of the static nature of HTML which doesn't really support any data-binding on its own, the `template` element becomes meaningless.
-I believe that there is a conceptual flaw with HTML `<template>` element (or at least it is I who failed to find a reasonable tutorial how to use it properly): `<template>` tags are meant to help having dynamic content in the page by providing the template as base, but as long as it is handled using javascript and not a pure-browser-native code, it must be encoded (for performance sake) to javascript before being used, and if the translation occurs at the browser-side than by definition it'll effect performance.
+I believe that there is a conceptual flaw with HTML `<template>` element (or at least it is I who failed to find a reasonable tutorial how to use it properly): `<template>` tags are meant to help having dynamic content in the page by providing the template as base, but as long as it is handled using javascript and not a pure-browser-native code, it must be encoded (for performance sake) to javascript before being used, and if the translation occurs at the browser-side then by definition it'll effect performance.

 ### How could it have worked natively?
 1. `<template>` tag should have a `data-bind` attribute, which is then connected to a javascript variable hold an object (or array of objects) with fields that will be populated natively.
 For example - `<template data-bind="names"><li data-bind="name"><li></template>` would be displayed as `<li>Alex</li><li>Ben</li>`